Kurt Krömer

-Kurt Krömer (stage name for Alexander Bojcan) (born 20 November 1974) is a German television presenter, comedian and actor.
+Alexander Bojcan (born 20 November 1974), known professionally as Kurt Krömer, is a German comedian and actor.

 Life

-Krömer was born in Berlin.
-He works as actor and comedian in German television and film.
+Krömer was born in West Berlin.
+He works as actor, comedian and podcast host in German television and film.
 From 2003 to 2005 the rbb broadcast the Kurt Krömer Show, which attracted nationwide attention and succeeded the format Bei Krömers for German broadcaster ARD.
 Krömer has three sons.